adamcharnock/lightbus/docs/reference/rpc-protocol.md

 This encoding is customisable within the Lightbus configuration.
 You are welcome to use something custom here, but be aware that:

-* A single API must have a single encoding for all RPC messages
+* A single API must have a single encoding for all RPCs on that API
 * All clients accessing the bus must be configured to use the same custom encoding

 ## Data validation

+Validation of outgoing parameters and incoming results is optional.
+However, validation of outgoing parameters is recommended as sending of RPC messages which fail validation may result in the message being rejected by the Lightbus server.

+This validation can be
-Validation of parameters and results can optionally be performed using the schema available through the [schema protocol].
+performed using the using the schema available through the [schema protocol].

 ## Data deformation & casting